automateps/AutomatePS/Docs/Set-AMUserGroup.md

 # Set-AMUserGroup

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise user group.
+Sets properties of an Automate user group.

 ## SYNTAX